 Each Sacred Seed necklace, tagged with a recycled silver ‘T’ hallmarked here in London, is presented in a handmade Lotka box within an organic cotton drawstring bag.
 Enclosed is a story and history of the seed used in that particular necklace, and a flower seed paper allowing the recipient to grow their own wildflowers.
 Our seeds are sourced from a locally owned, sustainable, organic plantation in Indonesia.

-Legend has it that the Hindu god, Lord Shiva, contemplated the suffering of man and in his great compassion, he shed a tear which then grew into a Rudraksha tree.
+Legend has it that the Hindu god, Lord Shiva, contemplated the suffering of man and in his great compassion, he shed tears which, when they touched the earth, grew into Rudraksha trees.
 The seeds are considered sacred in many parts of the world, including the Indian subcontinent, Indonesia and Malaysia.
 They are worn by priests and monks for ceremony and are used as prayer beads.
 They are said to possess mystical and divine properties, including energising the body and protecting the wearer from negativity.
 They have been used in prayer rituals for many centuries and have been known to last up to 8 generations.
 Many wearers find the seeds become a much loved part of their wardrobe.

 Tulsi is believed to the embodiment of the goddess Tulsi, the consort of Lord Vishnu.
-As the goddess of purity she is celebrated as the epitome of love and unity at Hindu weddings and you will find them planted at the door of most Hindu homes.
+As the goddess of purity she is celebrated as the epitome of love and unity at Hindu weddings and you will find tulsi planted at the door of most Hindu homes.
 As well as having healing and medicinal properties, like calm and even demeanour, the seeds are considered to provide divine protection whilst purifying the mind, body and soul and maintaining good humour.

-Lotus seeds symbolise the humans spirits journey to evolve and attain a higher plane of existence as a Lotus plant must ascent through dense water whilst growing before unfurling it’s luxurious blooms in the warm sun on the other side.
-It represents the journey from darkness to light.
+Lotus seeds symbolise the humans spirits journey to evolve and attain a higher plane of existence.
+A Lotus plant must ascend through dense water whilst growing, before unfurling it’s luxurious blooms in the warm sun on the waters surface.
+It represents the human life journey from darkness to light.
 Much like life; no mud, no lotus.
 Whilst appearing fragile on the surface, the plant is flexible, strong and securely anchored under the surface.